Applying for Residential Care

 Mode of payment for the payment of the fees

 LHI has a policy that ALL of the Fees and Charges (e.g. Basic Daily Fee, MTCF, DAP/DAC, Medications, Hairdresser’s charges, other extras etc.) must be paid by Direct Debit from your nominated bank account.
-You will be asked to complete the Direct Debit Request Service Agreement before your Date of Admission.
+You will be asked to complete the Direct Debit Request Service Agreement before your admission.

 How can My Aged Care help me?